-Secrets and Lies was a finalist in the 2015 Word Awards (for work published in 2014) in the suspense novel category.
+- Secrets and Lies was a finalist in the Word Awards (suspense category).
 Blind Trust, by Sandra Orchard, was the suspense winner.
 (View the winners’ list here.)

 - Interview about Secrets and Lies at Suspense Sisters.

 - “The Long and Winding (Writing) Road” at The Borrowed Book.